microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 kubectl get pods
 ```

-This is where your application code runs.
-A Pod is the smallest deployable unit in Kubernetes.
+A Pod is where your application code runs and is the smallest deployable unit in Kubernetes.
 It represents a single instance of a running process in your cluster.
-If you need to troubleshoot an application, you can view the logs of the Pod by running the following command.
+If you need to troubleshoot an application, you can view the logs of the Pod by running the **logs** command like this:

 ```bash
 kubectl logs rabbitmq-0